polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Storage Item

 [FRAME](#frame) primitives that provide type-safe data persistence capabilities to the [runtime](#runtime).
-Learn more about storage items in this article about [runtime storage](/build/runtime-storage).
+Learn more about storage items in its [reference document in the Polkadot SDK.]()

 ## Substrate